Cinnamon, spice, and all the fall feels are baked up together in this moist, healthy Apple Bread made with fresh apples and applesauce.

 - Applesauce.
 This moist apple bread uses applesauce to replace nearly all of the oil.
 (If you’re feeling ambitious, try this recipe with some homemade Crockpot Applesauce or Instant Pot Applesauce.)

 - White Whole Wheat Flour.
-Higher in fiber and protein than white flour, and it tastes so mild, you’ll never suspect the swap.
-The bread is still super tender.
+Higher in fiber and protein than white flour, with a taste so mild, you’ll never suspect the swap.
+Readers have reported success swapping this for whole wheat pastry flour, all-purpose flour, or a 50/50 blend of regular whole wheat and all-purpose flour.

 - Walnuts.
 Be sure to toast them first.
 It’s an extra step but SO worth it.
-You’ll notice a much richer flavor and better, crisper texture.
+You’ll notice a much richer flavor and crisper texture.
+(You can also swap the walnuts for pecans or omit them entirely if you’d like the apple bread nut-free.)

 - Cinnamon.
 Apples and cinnamon are life partners, and I have no intention of separating the two, so apple cinnamon bread we shall bake.